|

 Aviation enthusiasts will enjoy the Air Power Museum that is near Ottumwa, Iowa.
 If you like airplanes, you will find this museum to be fascinating.
 There is no fee to visit, but donations are accepted at the door to help keep the lights on.
 A visit to Ottumwa would not be complete without a visit to the world-famous Canteen.
 Belly up to the bar and indulge in a canteen and a slice of pie.

-Canteen Alley Ottumwa Iowa
+Canteen Ottumwa

 Lace-up your hiking shoes and hike the trails that are in the numerous parks around Ottumwa.
 You will have no excuse for not exercising when visiting Ottumwa, as it’s a trail-friendly community.
-With 9 places to visit in Iowa, Ottumwa ranks right up there as a favorite of mine.

 Visit These Iowa State Parks